Frequently Asked Questions

 This trip includes light walking and hiking that is suitable for most fitness levels.
-In the cities, you can split apart from the group to go your own pace.
+In the cities, you can split apart from the group to go at your own pace.
 Getting on and off transport and walking with luggage requires some physical effort.
 Some optional tours may include hiking, biking, rafting, or kayaking in addition to walking.

 Half of the people that travel with GEEO are traveling by themselves, so please don’t worry if you have no one who can join you on your trip.
 Our pricing is based on double occupancy or, in other words, two people to a room.
 You never have to pay for a single room unless you want one.
 GEEO can find you a roommate of the same gender.
 Most of our trips have a “My Own Room” option, also known as a “Single Supplement,” which is an extra fee that will allow you to have a room to yourself.
 If you want to room alone, please email email@example.com

-NOTE: If you have booked the My Own Room option, on Night 2 there may be shared facilities (cottage style accommodation), but you will have your own room.
+Please note that if you have booked the My Own Room option, on Night 2 there may be shared facilities (cottage-style accommodation), but you will have your own room.

 Day 1 is an arrival day, and no activities have been planned.
 Upon arrival to the city on Day 1, or earlier if you have booked pre-accommodation with us, please make your way to the joining hotel.
-Check-in time will be in the afternoon.
+Please note: Check-in time will be in the afternoon.
 Once you arrive at the hotel, look for a note at reception from your tour leader.
-This note will give the details of your Welcome Meeting on Day 1, usually between 6:00 p.m. and 7:00 p.m., at which you will get a chance to meet your tour leader and other travelers, as well as learn more about how the tour will run.
+This note will give the details of your Welcome Meeting on Day 1, usually between 6:00 p.m. and 7:00 p.m., during which you will get a chance to meet your tour leader and other travelers, as well as learn more about how the tour will run.
 If you don’t see a note, please ask reception for details!

 If you miss the Welcome Meeting, your tour leader will leave a note at reception for you with any information you may need and with instructions for the next morning.

-By Taxi: $70-80, approximately 30 minutes.
+By Taxi - $70-80 USD, approximately 30 minutes.

-By Shuttle Bus: $33 for 1 person, $8 per additional.
+By Shuttle Bus - $33 for 1 person, $8 per additional.
 The “Super Shuttle” is a 24-hour service that takes approximately 1 hour.
 The shuttle waits outside of the terminal and provides door-to-door service.

-By Skybus: $18 per person.
+By Skybus - $18 per person.
 Leaves from outside the airport terminal every 10-15 minutes and takes approximately 1 hour.

-Should you need to contact G Adventures during a situation of dire need, it is best to first call their local G Adventures office.
-If for any reason you do not receive an immediate answer, please leave a detailed message and contact information, so they may return your call and assist you as soon as possible.
+Should you need to contact G Adventures during a situation of dire need, it is best to first call their local office in Melbourne.
+If for any reason you do not receive an immediate answer, please leave a detailed message and contact information so that they may return your call and assist you as soon as possible.